How you can support the Cornwall Historic Churches Trust

 Over the years we have seen some fantastically creative fundraising events; parishes have held sponsored walks, garden safaris, coffee mornings, quizzes, music workshops, church tidies and church yard clearances to name a few.
 These events have been a lot of fun for all involved and are a great way of getting the wider community involved.

-Sometimes it is just not practical for a parish to hold an event on Cornwall Churches Day because of other commitments, so we are keen to stress that CHCT fundraising events can be held at any point in the year.
+Sometimes it is just not practical for a parish to hold an event on a date designated by us or NCT so we initiated Cornwall Churches Day.
+This is for you to hold a joint fundraising event of your choice at any point in the year, sharing the proceeds with CHCT.
 The important thing is to let us know the what is happening so that we can help to advertise your event on this website.

 Individual fundraising